AMooney2019/Task-Time-Scoring/README.md

 exist within a single header row.
 The participant or sample number should exist in a single header column.

-The data values should be numeric, either as integers (e.g. 60) or decimal values (60.0).
+The data values must be numeric, either as integers (e.g. 60) or decimal values (60.0).
-Any cells with text data should be left blank.
+All cells must contain a value.
+Blank or text-filled cells will result in a failed script.

 ## Usage
 You will need a Python 3.10 or greater installation in order to use this script.